 In the past few years, Jill has been more focused on the aging population and acknowledges the importance of people “aging in place”.
 She wants to prevent placement when possible and provide resources to help clients and their families “age in place” and stay in their homes.
 Jill is a strong advocate for the elderly population and recognizes the many people in this population that struggle with anxiety, depression, adjustment issues, grief/bereavement, and multiple life transitions.
 Jill’s main focus in counseling is to be mindful of what clients feel is important to them.
 The type of therapy utilized depends on the individual issues of each client.
 She often utilizes Cognitive Behavioral Therapy (CBT) and Mindfulness to help clients alter their thinking into a more productive and positive manner.
 She incorporates the physical, emotional, mental, and spiritual aspects of one’s life and provides interventions based on client strengths.
 She also utilizes Family Systems Therapy, Crisis Intervention, and Goal-Directed Therapy as appropriate.
 Communication and follow-through are extremely important to Jill, as well as to successful therapy.

-Christina McLeod, LCSW is the Intake Coordinator for the Mindful Transitions Team.
+Christina Fisher, LCSW is the Intake Coordinator for the Mindful Transitions Team.
 She is a Licensed Clinical Social worker with a strong background in medical and psychiatric hospital work and has a lifelong commitment to the field of human services, particularly the older adult population.